BPSB/combine-p-values-discrete/docs/index.rst

 * all flavours of the *t* test,
 * the test for significance of Pearson’s *r*,

-Tests such as the Kruskal–Wallis test, ANOVA or the Kolmogorov–Smirnov test are not listed  above because I cannot imagine a scenario where combining their *po values makes sense.
+Tests such as the Kruskal–Wallis test, ANOVA or the Kolmogorov–Smirnov test are not listed  above because I cannot imagine a scenario where combining their *p* values makes sense.

 How this module works
 ---------------------